sasha-of-the-pixels/soho-wall-projection/README.md

 **The current release (probably) only works on M1 MacOS.**

 ## Controls
 Press tab or shift+tab to switch between flags.
 Press left/right arrow keys to switch between shaders.
+Just type stuff in order to edit the message and move the textbox around by dragging.

 ## Future plans
 - Figure out how to build the app for more platforms